 - Leaving the program early may result in being required to pay back some or all of the fee remission.

-A complete Half/Full Fee Remission application will consist of the following:
+A complete Fee Remission application includes:

 There is no fixed deadline for the $1000 Fee Remission, as it is part of the SASLI general application process.